 We offer a range of classes to suit everyone from those just starting out on their Pilates journey to the more experienced who require a more challenging class.
 In addition to these, we also hold specialist classes including Pilates in the Chair for those who have limited mobility, Pilates for Pregnancy and Pilates for Horse Riders.

-When you arrive at the studio you will be greeted by Clare and any problems, injuries, illnesses can be discussed before class begins.
+When you arrive at the studio you will be greeted by your teacher and any problems, injuries, illnesses can be discussed before class begins.
 It is important to let the Instructor know about any problems so that the class can be tailored for your specific requirements.
-Once class has begun you are encouraged to ask as many questions as you need about the exercises and if at any time something is uncomfortable or painful you should stop immediately and tell Clare.
+Once class has begun you are encouraged to ask as many questions as you need about the exercises and if at any time something is uncomfortable or painful you should stop immediately and tell the teacher.
 The exercise can then be modified to best suit you.

 Remember that Pilates is about you and your body and not a competitive sport so try not to compare yourself to anyone else in the class as we are all unique!